Jake-Mok-Nelson/cloudbuild-term/.github/ISSUE_TEMPLATE/Feature-template.md

   - [ ] [LIST ITEMS]
   i.e.

-  - [ ] Negative use-cases for Unit Tests in the "common streaming library"
+  - [ ] Pipeline must run when a PR is raised
-  - [ ] Integration tests in the "common streaming library"
+  - [ ] Pipeline must pass for a PR to be accepted